USEPA/epanet-manual/docs/2_quickstart.rst

    The setup program will ask you to choose a folder (directory) where the EPANET files will be placed.
-The default folder is **c:\\Program Files (x86)\\EPANET 2.2.0 beta**.
-After the files are installed your Start Menu will have a new item named EPANET 2.2.0 beta.
-To launch EPANET simply select this item off of the Start Menu, then select EPANET 2.2 beta from the submenu that appears.
+The default folder is **c:\\Program Files (x86)\\EPANET 2.2.0 **.
+After the files are installed your Start Menu will have a new item named EPANET 2.2.0.
+To launch EPANET simply select this item off of the Start Menu, then select EPANET 2.2.0 from the submenu that appears.
 (The name of the executable file that runs EPANET under Windows is **epanet2w.exe**.)